-Professor Michael David Hazen, Chair
+Michael David Hazen, Chair

-Professor Michael J. Hyde, University Professor of
+Professor Michael J. Hyde, University Professor of Communication Ethics

-Communication Ethics

-Professor Jill Jordan McMillan

-Associate Professors John Llewellyn, Allan Louden,
+Professor Michael David Hazen, Jill Jordan McMillan Associate Professors John Llewellyn, Allan Louden,

 Randall G. Rogan, Margaret D. Zulick

-Assistant Professors Ananda Mitra, Eric Watts
+Assistant Professors Betty LaFrance, Ananda Mitra, Eric Watts he Department of Communication offers graduate study leading to the MA degree.
+The minimum requirement is thirty semester hours of work, six of which are allotted for the thesis.

-Visiting Assistant Professors Mary Dalton,
+Visiting Assistant Professor Mary Dalton

-Betty LaFrance

 The program requires a core of courses in general theories and research methodology and then allows students to take courses in context areas such as of intercultural communication, interpersonal communication, mass communication, organizational communication, and public communication.
 In addition, the department provides work in communication ethics, communication technologies, and argumentation.
-A program of study should include six hours of thesis work and a minimum of twenty-four hours of coursework, of which six hours may be in electives outside the department.
+A program of study should include six hours of thesis work and a minimum of twentyfour hours of coursework, of which six hours may be in electives outside the department.